Emirati nationality law: Descent

 Children born to an Emirati father or an unknown or stateless father and an Emirati mother are Emirati citizens by descent, irrespective of the place of birth.
 Until 2017, children born to an Emirati mother and a foreign father could apply and receive Emirati citizenship once they reached age 18.
 Since October 2017 an Emirati mother can now confer Emirati nationality to her children once they reach six years of age.

 Marriage

 A foreign woman married to an Emirati national may acquire citizenship provided that the marriage lasts for at least seven years with the condition of having at least one child, or ten years in the absence of children.
 The wife of a naturalized male citizen may also acquire Emirati citizenship.

 Naturalization

-Naturalization is limited due to fears of loss of Emirati national identity and conservative culture, which are both considered under threat due to foreigners outnumbering native Emirati people eleven-to-one.
+Naturalization is restricted due to fear of loss of Emirati national identity and its conservative culture.
+The basis for these concerns is the prospect of foreigners outnumbering native Emiratis.

-Nationality is granted to a foreigner if he or she fulfills the following conditions and is:
+Nationality is granted to a foreigner if they fulfill the following conditions and are: